AlloyTeam/eslint-config-alloy/README.md

 ESLint is updated very quickly, there is a new version almost every week, sometimes there are new rules, sometimes existing rules are deprecated, and related plug-ins (React/Vue/TypeScript) will be updated from time to time.
 Without automation tools, it is difficult to follow up.

-And `eslint-config-alloy` can receive the [greenkeeper issue] (https://github.com/AlloyTeam/eslint-config-alloy/issues/127) as soon as possible through the above automation tools, tell us which plugin has been updated, and the [travis-ci build log](https://travis-ci.org/AlloyTeam/eslint-config-alloy/builds/616828848) will tell us which rules need to be added:
+And `eslint-config-alloy`, through the above-mentioned automated tools, can receive notifications from GitHub Actions at the first time, telling us which rules need to be added:

 ![](https://i.v2ex.co/zDK6Uao4.png)